assumptionsofphysics/assumptionsofphysics.github.io/_problems/013-DomainMorphisms.md

 category: Mathematical foundations
 tags: [General theory, Category theory, Mathematical logic, Order theory]
 ---
-Find the correct definition of morphism over the current definitions of experimental and theoretical domain.
+Find the correct definition of morphism over the current definitions of experimental and theoretical domains.

 *Mathematical problem.* Currently, the only maps we have defined over domains are the experimental relationships (see chapter 2 of the [book](https://assumptionsofphysics.org/book).